Michael McFaul: Political positions

 In 2003, McFaul supported regime change in Iraq.

 After the 2016 presidential election, he became a regular commentator on MSNBC and social media, and was frequently critical of the policies and actions of President Donald Trump with regard to Russia.

 McFaul supported the Iran nuclear deal.

 In July 2019, McFaul wrote that Chinese Communist Party's officials "champion the advantages of their system—an ability to undertake massive infrastructure projects, the capacity to manage income inequalities and a commitment to harmony in government and society.
 In contrast, polarized U.S. politics in the Trump era seem to impede any major initiative, be it infrastructure development or addressing income inequality."

-McFaul voiced support for Israel in the Gaza war.
+McFaul voiced support for Israel during the Gaza war.
 In November 2023, he described Hamas and Russia as part of an "Illiberal International" that "has come together again to attack democratic Israel".

 Recognition

 Coit D. Blacker called McFaul "the leading scholar of his generation, maybe the leading scholar, on post-Communist Russia" and a Stanford news release said his knowledge of Russia "was an important resource to politicians.
-He advised President George W. Bush on his dealings with Russian President Vladimir Putin."
+He advised President George W. Bush on his dealings with Russian president Vladimir Putin."